Aligning Global Teams Through Agile Program Management: A Case Study – Agile Transformation

 • If you get stuck on a question: Skip it and come back.
 Other questions and answers may jog your memory.
 Our exam platform, QuestionMark, makes skipping questions easy because you can flag questions to return to later during the exam.
 Review the instructions at the beginning of the exam to understand how to flag.

-Tip Two | Interact with the SAFe Exam Content in Multiple Ways
+Tip 2 | Interact with the SAFe Exam Content in Multiple Ways

 The first way to learn exam content is by participating in your SAFe course.
 Once you’ve learned the content, here are a few ways to remember it.

-Step One: Study SAFe® materials
+Step 1: Study SAFe materials

-The My Learning section in SAFe Studio is the best place to start when studying for your exam.
+The My Learning section in Studio is the best place to start when studying for your exam.
 When you log in, you’ll see materials for each course you’ve taken.
 These materials include

 • The course digital workbook